AdaCore/aws/readme.txt

 New features are described into the file docs/features.

 Listed below are some minor enhancements and fixes:

+   - AWS now supports parallel build, see CJOBS in makefile.conf.

    - SMTP date header now properly includes the UTC offset.